-Rural Ohio county shows the impact of opioid influx
+A community ponders role of drugmakers in opioid struggle

 “Essentially, there is no segment of our communities that are not impacted by this,” said Robin Harris, executive director for a governmental board that helps provide addiction and mental health services in the region.

-Treatment centers and psychiatric hospital beds are full, and while churches and faith organizations are helping the government and agency efforts, resources don’t stretch nearly far enough in an impoverished area, said Harris, who cited the five overdose deaths among the elementary school class parents.
+Treatment centers and psychiatric hospital beds are full, and while churches and faith organizations are helping the government and agency efforts, resources don’t stretch nearly far enough in an impoverished area, said Harris.

+In the elementary class of 53 children, she said, the five who experienced the deaths of parents from overdose included a boy who was alone with his dead father for 12 hours because he had no telephone service to call for help.

-Census data shows nearly one in five of the county’s more than 32,000 residents live in poverty in a region that has long lagged behind the rest of the nation economically as a result of losing coal, iron and steel industry jobs.
+Census data shows nearly one in five of the county’s more than 32,000 residents live in poverty in a region that has long lagged the rest of the nation economically as a result of losing coal, iron and steel industry jobs.

 Yet people will buy drugs, said Jackson County Municipal Judge Mark Musick, who oversaw Carter’s recovery.